What is a ghost kitchen? And should I be spooked?

-In the early days of a ghost kitchen restaurant, there is great experimentation and testing of menus.
+At the beginning of a ghost kitchen restaurant, there is great experimentation and testing of menus.
 Does it travel well?
 Is there demand?
 What menu items are popular?
 Is it profitable?
-There are a lot of questions to ask and — bonus — sampling to do.
-For more on optimizing your offering for popularity and profitability, see our menu engineering guide.
+There’s a lot of questions to ask and — bonus — sampling to do.
+For more on optimising your offering for popularity and profitability, see our menu engineering guide.

 Consider kiosk technology

 Kiosks and ghost kitchens go hand in hand.
 So not only do ghost kitchen restaurants deliver and prepare food for collection, many also have kiosk ordering on-site.
 This gives ghost kitchen restaurants another opportunity to reach consumers.
-This self-service technology also reduces costs for operators, has been shown to increase basket size, helps minimize mistakes, and it speeds up the entire ordering process.
+This self-service technology also reduces costs for operators, has been shown to increase basket size, helps minimise mistakes and it speeds up the entire ordering process.